 FAQ – USB Drivers and Devices

-Why I can no longer sign Windows kernel-mode drivers with a vendor certificate?
+Why I can no longer sign Windows kernel-mode drivers with a vendor certificate (Windows 7)?

 Signing kernel-mode drivers with a vendor certificate issued by one of the commercial CAs requires a cross certificate issued by Microsoft.
 As of July 1, 2021 Microsoft discontinuous cross signing.
 This affects Windows 7 and 8/8.1 as these systems require a cross-signed driver.
 Windows 10 and 11 are not affected as drivers are to be attestation signed.